RockyKev/phaser3-rpg/README.md

 ### Enemies are working (MON/TUES)
 [x] - add enemies from Zelda as sprites.
-[] - Enemies should be showing on the map.
+[x] - Enemies should be showing on the map.
-[] - Enemies should be diverse.
+[x] - Enemies should be diverse.
 [] - Enemies should have movement behavior.
 [] - Enemies should have alert behaviors.
 [] - Enemies have attack behaviors. (projectile, move erratically, chase)